cnnrznn/cnnrznn.github.io/_posts/2020-02-20-MapReduce-Framework-for-Golang.md

 The observant reader will notice I have ignored the use of combiners.
 Since this is a framework for a single machine, having a separate entity for a combiner does not make sense.
-In distributed MapReduce, combiners function to limit the ammount of data sent over the network.
+In distributed MapReduce, combiners function to limit the amount of data sent over the network.
 In GoMR, we would not want to create more channels to send data from the mappers to the combiners as this is a waste of precious single-machine resources.